Date of Award:

 The mouse muscle cells irradiated with a long-term spaceflight dosage exhibited significant amounts of double-stranded DNA damage as well as significantly increased production of reactive oxygen species compared to the short-term mission models.
 The combined model of ionizing radiation and microgravity designed here is more representative of the spaceflight environment than either condition alone.
 Our model is a valuable platform that can be used to study the effects of space travel on a variety of cell types and test potential treatments.

 Caldwell, Lori M., "Development and Validation of a Synchronous Model to Simulate Skeletal Muscle Damage Due to Spaceflight Ionizing Radiation and Microgravity" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7726.

 Available for download on Thursday, May 01, 2025